 - Kleidocerys privignus, very similar in appearance to K. resedae but which is said to occur on Alder, also appears to to be a separate species.
 (NB: one privignus sequence clusters within the resedae sequences (blue arrow) - presumably a misidentified specimen).

 So what does it mean for me?
 That I probably need to keep looking for K. ericae, although it is possible that it may not occur in VC55.
+I've been told that K. resedae can occur anywhere, but K. ericae is only found on Erica species (and not on Calluna), that that may help to target the search.
 It also means that I should probably look for K. privignus - time to target the Alders this year.

 Has this made my life simpler?
 Nope.
 When did technology ever do that?